Parent Advocate Program

 The Voyage Bead program is a voluntary program and children who wish to participate in the program will be given a length of string or cord strung with beads that spell their first name.
 Colored beads representing treatments and procedures will be available to add to the necklace.

-CURE budgets more than $20,000 annually to help each and every family who is fighting childhood cancer or chronic blood disorder cover their parking expenses while visiting their child in the hospital.
+CURE provides parking passes to help each and every family who is fighting childhood cancer or chronic blood disorder so they never have to worry about parking when visiting their child in the hospital or attending essential appointments.
 When a child is hospitalized, parents are provided with parking vouchers for as long and as often as their child is an inpatient.

 In addition, a parking voucher is provided to parents during each outpatient/clinic visit.